CEREBRAL VENOUS THROMBOSIS

 Prognosis

-- cerebral venous thrombosis generally has a more favorable prognosis than that of arterial strokes, particularly when diagnosed and treated promptly
+- cerebral venous thrombosis generally has a more favorable prognosis than arterial stroke, particularly when diagnosed and treated promptly

 - extent of the thrombosis

-- presence of complicating factors such as hemorrhagic conversion or elevated intracranial pressure
+- presence of complicating factors such as hemorrhagic transformation or elevated intracranial pressure

 - according to the ISCVT study (International Study on Cerebral Vein and Dural Sinus Thrombosis)